What is International Working Animal Day?

-Working animals – such as horses, donkeys, camels and elephants – are relied upon by one billion of the world’s poorest people for their livelihoods.
+Working animals – such as horses, donkeys, camels and elephants – are relied upon by over 600 million of the world’s poorest people for their livelihoods.
 More than 200 million working animals worldwide do the jobs of trucks, tractors and taxis and, by transporting goods and people, make it possible for impoverished families to earn a living.

-Yet, 40% of people in the UK don’t know what a working animal is and, despite their importance, these animals often lead short, hard lives, with tough working conditions, inadequate nutrition and no access to veterinary treatment.
+Yet, 40 per cent of people in the UK don’t know what a working animal is and, despite their importance, these animals often lead short, hard lives, with tough working conditions, inadequate nutrition and no access to veterinary treatment.

 SPANA believes that these animals deserve greater recognition.
 And, more importantly, they need our help.

 WATCH DANTE’S STORY

 This year, we’re raising awareness about the tough journeys working animals have to make every day.
 They often carry heavy loads across long distances, in extreme temperatures, with little rest or water.

 Broadcaster Ben Fogle is supporting this year’s campaign.
 He said: